Tokyo organizers, IOC going ahead as planned with Olympics

 Pound told the Associated Press that the fast-spreading virus could cancel the Olympics.
 Suga says Pound’s opinion does not reflect the official view of the IOC, which has repeatedly said there are no plans to cancel or postpone the Tokyo Games.

+The viral outbreak that began in China has infected more than 80,000 people and killed more than 2,700 globally.
+China has reported 2,715 deaths among 78,064 cases on the mainland.
+Five deaths in Japan have been attributed to the virus and the COVID-19 illness it causes.

-“With regard to this member’s comment, the IOC has responded that this is not their official position, and that IOC is proceeding with preparations toward the games as scheduled,” Suga said, speaking in Japanese at his daily news conference.
+“With regard to this member’s comment, the IOC has responded that this is not their official position, and that the IOC is proceeding with preparations toward the games as scheduled,” Suga said, speaking in Japanese at his daily news conference.

-Pound is a former IOC vice-president and a member since 1978, and was the founding president of the World Anti-Doping Agency.
+Pound has been a member of the IOC since 1978, serving two terms as vice-president, and was the founding president of the World Anti-Doping Agency.

 He also represented Canada as a swimmer at the Olympics.